osiam/shell/README.md

 ## Building

-This project uses maven, so you can build it using
+This project uses gradle, so you can build it using

-    mvn clean package
+    ./gradlew

 ## Running

-This guide assumes, that the [OSIAM docker](https://github.com/osiam/docker-image) image is running.
+This guide assumes that the [OSIAM docker](https://github.com/osiam/docker-image) image is running.

 To start the application, just execute the jar-file

-    java -jar target/Osiam-Shell.jar
+    java -jar build/libs/shell-1.1-SNAPSHOT-all.jar

 The application prints a welcome screen from the [JSimpleShell](https://github.com/rainu/jsimpleshell) shell framework.